thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ## What's React JSX?

-[JSX](https://facebook.github.io/jsx/), or JavaScript XML, is an JavaScript syntax extension that looks similar to XML.
-[React JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) lets you create `ReactElement` objects using an XML-like syntax and a transpiler.
+[JSX](https://facebook.github.io/jsx/), or JavaScript XML, is an JavaScript syntax extension that looks similar to HTML.
+[React JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) lets you create `ReactElement` objects using an HTML-like syntax and a transpiler.

 For example, when the following React JSX code is run through a transpiler: